canonical/netbox/docs/installation/3-netbox.md

 Quit the server with CONTROL-C.
 ```

+!!! note
+    By default RHEL based distros will likely block your testing attempts with firewalld.
+The development server port can be opened with `firewall-cmd` (add `--permanent` if you want the rule to survive server restarts):

+    ```no-highlight
+    firewall-cmd --zone=public --add-port=8000/tcp
+    ```

 Next, connect to the name or IP of the server (as defined in `ALLOWED_HOSTS`) on port 8000; for example, <http://127.0.0.1:8000/>.
 You should be greeted with the NetBox home page.

 !!! danger